 Celebrating the Holidays in New Orleans is always a wonderful treat.
 Even though the city is traditionally a very heavily populated Catholic and Christian city, New Orleans is a melting pot with many residents celebrating a wide variety of celebrations and religions.

-New Orleans has a large Jewish population, and even though that is not my religion, one of my favorite things to do is explore other cultures, religions, and traditions.
+New Orleans Jewish population is has a large, and even though that is not my religion, one of my favorite things to do is explore other cultures, religions, and traditions.

 Let me introduce you to sufganiyot – also knows as an Israeli doughnut, Hanukkah doughnut, or the best jelly doughnut you have ever tasted.